kjustondev/k6_Basic_Implementation/local-server/README_Local.md

 1. Create/Ensure there is a delicated directory for local server setup
     > [!NOTE]
     > If the virtual environment is not created here is the command: `python3 -m venv myenv`
+> [!NOTE]
+> The following instructions are meant to serve as an example to setup a basic local server environment and it does not apply to anything related to K6 Performance Testing implementation.
+The following content is strictly used as a reference on serving local server testing in this particular sample.

 2. In your terminal activate the virtual environment:
 - On macOS and Linux: `source myenv/bin/activate`